3 Signs You Are Healing From Trauma: What True Healing Feels Like

-- A difference in your body: more sleep, less pain, more pleasure, and more vitality
+- A difference in your body: more sleep, less physical pain, more pleasure, and more vitality

-You will also notice that you are more attuned with how you feel in your body and that you can better integrate your body in everything you do.
+You will also notice that you are more attuned to how you feel in your body and that you can better integrate your body in everything you do.

 2. More Emotional Flexibility and Less Emotional Reactivity